creating and using a church digital strategy doesn’t have to be intimidating

 “Mass was the most boring thing in the world to me.
 It was only an hour-long, but it felt like an eternity.”

-STEP 1: Choose the Starting Social Media Platform
+STEP 1: Which Social Media Platform

 First, what are you familiar with now?
 Here is a list of Social Media Demographics.
 Each also has its own audience.